MinaProtocol/mina/src/app/website/posts/scans.markdown

 ### Upper Bound

 Let’s set an upper bound efficiency target for any sort of scan.
-No matter what we do we can’t do better than the following:
+No matter what we do we can’t do better than the&nbsp;following:

 - Throughput: $$R$$ per unit time